 Wisdom from Piper

 Piper says: “I’ve learned from years of serious reading that sentences change my life, not books.
 What changes me is some new glimpse of truth, some powerful challenge, some answer to a long-standing dilemma, and these usually come concentrated in a sentence or two.
 I do not remember 99% of what I read, but if the 1% of each book or article I remember is a life-changing insight, then I don’t begrudge the 99%.
-That life-changing insight usually comes in a moment whose value is all out of proportion to its little size.
+That life-changing insight usually has value is all out of proportion to its little size.
 That’s why I call it an “immeasurable moment.”
 Here are some sentences that have gripped and changed Piper and me.
 Why not start making your own list?

 Sentences that Impacted Piper

 From C.S.
 Lewis, The Weight of Glory: If we consider the unblushing promises of reward and the staggering rewards Christ promised in the Gospels, it seems that our Lord finds our desires not too strong but too weak.
 We are halfhearted creatures fooling about with drink and sex and ambition, when God’s infinite joy in Christ is offered us.
 We are like an ignorant child who wants to go on making mudpies in a slum because we cannot imagine what is meant by the offer of a vacation by the sea.
 We are far too easily pleased with inferior things.

 From Augustine’s Confessions: I have no hope at all but in your great mercy.
 Grant what you command and command what you will.
 Augustine means that we need Christ’s empowering to keep His commandments.
 Jesus says: “I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.”
 (John 15:5)